 - Make sure the vest fits comfortably and snugly.
 Shifting can throw off weight and cause imbalances.

 - Build up to maximum weight.
 Start with 1-2 lbs and gradually increase the amount of weight over a few weeks.

 - If, at any point, you feel pain in your joints or other nagging pains, stop using the vest and visit your doctor.

 Does Running With Weights Build Muscle?

 One could argue that by running with weights you’re strengthening the exact muscles you use while you run, and while that is true in some regard, it’s not the whole picture.

 Adding extra weight to your runs is not the most effective way to build muscle strength, build muscle, or really give you those toned arms.
 Why?
 You aren’t using enough weight to break down the muscle and cause it to repair, which is how you build muscle.

 Consider your reason and goal for carrying weights during your run.
 Is it to gain strength?
 Endurance?
 Resistance Training?
-You can achieve that more effectively by doing more targeted strength training, long runs, and speed workouts.

 I’ve got heaps of strength training resources for you, many of which can be performed at home: